Lesson video

 Now, when we write a plan, we use notes.

-The purpose of notes is to help the writer to organise information easily for future use.
+The purpose of notes is to help the writer to organize information easily for future use.

-So we're going to use our plans when it comes to writing this section.
+So, we're going to use our plans when it comes to writing this section.

-So we need to make sure we keep them really safe.
+So, we need to make sure we keep them really safe.

-We use bullet points when note taking, and they look like this.
+We use bullet points when note-taking, and they look like this.

 You have your subheading, and then a bullet point, and then your notes.

-We use subheadings to organise our bullet points, and they are really important part of organising our notes 'cause they keep our sections really clear.
+And they are really important part of organizing our notes 'cause they keep our sections really clear.

 Pause the video now.

-So in our plan, we have bullet point notes and subject-specific vocabulary.
+So, in our plan, we have bullet point notes and subject-specific vocabulary.

-Or we could make it a question.
+Or we could make it a question, what is a healthy diet?

-Even though it's a subheading, definitely still need a question mark.
+Remembering we need that all important question mark at the end, even though it's a subheading, definitely still need a question mark.

 Or what foods are part of a healthy diet.

-So I want you to be thinking about what you want your subheading to be.
+So, I want you to be thinking about what you want your subheading to be.

-It is now time for task B.
+It's now time for Task B.

-So I'm going to do, what is a healthy diet?
 Then you need to write five main facts about nutritious food.

 I'm going to use these words from the word bank.

-These are great examples of subject-specific vocabulary.
+And these are great examples of subject-specific vocabulary.

 Plant-based, so we need to eat 30 plant-based foods a week.

-Nutritionists, fibre, protein and whole grains.
+Nutritionists, fiber, protein, and whole grains.

-So think about writing five facts using these keywords.
+So, think about writing five facts using these keywords.

-So pause video now and off you go.
+So, pause the video now, and off you go.

 Welcome back, everybody.